algorandfoundation/algorand-python-testing/docs/testing-guide/contract-testing.md

 Subclasses of `algopy.ARC4Contract` are **required** to be instantiated with an active test context.
 As part of instantiation, the test context will automatically create a matching `algopy.Application` object instance.

-Within the class implementation, methods decorated with `algopy.arc4.abimethod` and `algopy.arc4.baremethod` will automatically assemble an `algopy.gtxn.ApplicationCallTransaction` transaction to emulate the AVM application call.
-This behavior can be overriden by setting the transaction group manually as part of test setup, this is done via implicit invocation of `algopy_testing.context.any_application()` _value generator_ (refer to [APIs](../apis.md) for more details).
+Within the class implementation, methods decorated with `algopy.arc4.abimethod` and `algopy.arc4.baremethod` will automatically assemble an `algopy.gtxn.ApplicationCallTransaction` to emulate the AVM application call.
+This behaviour can be overridden by setting the transaction group manually as part of test setup; this is done via implicit invocation of the `algopy_testing.context.any_application()` _value generator_ (refer to the [API](../api.md) for more details).

 ```{testcode}
 class SimpleVotingContract(algopy.ARC4Contract):